lyusupov/SoftRF/software/app/Emulator/README.md

 <br>

-Emulator is currently implemented as a background Python process being running on an Android or RaspberryPi/Linux host.
+Emulator is currently implemented as a background Python process being running on an Android or Raspberry Pi host.

 ## List of functions: